 Survival rates for Ewing tumors by stage

 Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
 Some people may want to know the survival statistics for those in similar situations, while others may not find the numbers helpful, or may even not want to know them.
 If you do not want to read about survival statistics for Ewing tumors, skip to the next section.

 When discussing cancer survival statistics, doctors often use a number called the 5-year survival rate.
 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many people live much longer than 5 years (and many are cured).

 In order to get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for patients now being diagnosed with Ewing tumors.
+Improvements in treatment since then might result in a better outlook for patients now being diagnosed with Ewing tumors.

-Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any individual case.
+Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they aren’t a prediction of what will happen in any person’s case.
 The stage of a person’s cancer is important in estimating their outlook.
-But many other factors may also affect a person’s outlook, such as their age, the location of the tumor, and how well the cancer responds to treatment.
+But many other factors can also affect a person’s prognosis, such as their age, the location of the tumor, and how well the cancer responds to treatment.

 With current treatment, the overall 5-year survival rate for patients with Ewing tumors that are still localized when they are first found is around 70%.